Simplifying With the Wardrobe Capsule Concept

 - Beach/Pool – according to the season

-Here is another example of how you can build, mix&match a wardrobe using the closet capsule concept.
+Here is another example of how you can build and mix and match a wardrobe using the closet capsule concept.

-And here how she created multiple outfits using the gray sweater.
+And here is how she created multiple outfits using the gray sweater.

 3. Organize your closet to make the best use of your capsule

-Now it’s time to remove from your closet everything you won’t use in the capsule you built.
+Now it’s time to remove everything you won’t use in the capsule you built from your closet.

-For you to truly experience the benefits and simplicity of using a capsule you should make room to only have it in your closet or at least create a specific area for it.
+To truly experience the benefits and simplicity of using a capsule, you should make room to only have it in your closet or at least create a specific area for it.

-Avoid the temptation to keep things mixed up or you’ll end up not enjoying the benefits of having a simplified closet and routine.
+Avoid the temptation to keep things mixed up, or you’ll not enjoy the benefits of having a simplified closet and routine.

 Now it’s your turn!